 None of this is sustainable in a robot economy.
 Capitalism as we know it is going to have to change.

 Universal Basic Income

 More recently the idea of basic income has had a small revival.
-Some on the left see it not only as a just return of excess profits from capitalists to workers, but as a means of returning dignity to work – giving people the freedom not to have to take demeaning and low paid jobs just to survive.
-Some on the right focus on the efficiency and liberty gains of abolishing the bureaucracy of the present welfare system.
+Some on the left see it not only as a just return of excess profits from capitalists to workers, but as a means of returning dignity to work – giving people the freedom not to have to take demeaning and low paid jobs merely to survive.
+Some on the right focus on the efficiency and liberty gains of abolishing the intrusive and paternalistic bureaucracy of the present welfare system.
 The forthcoming Swiss referendum on whether every citizen should receive €2000 per month has generated a wealth of journalistic and op-ed coverage, much of it positive.

 In the context of the robot economy, the case for a universal basic income becomes still more compelling.
 For it is no longer only an idealistic vision of a freer more just society.
 It may also be our best chance for avoiding a nightmare.
-Thus, even conservatives suspicious of dreamy progressives may come on board: committing to radical changes to our social institutions looks much more attractive even to the risk averse once it becomes clear that it is our best hope of preserving the modicum of freedom and prosperity that it has taken us so long to achieve.
+Thus, even conservatives and hard nosed realists suspicious of dreamy lefty utopianism may come on board: committing to radical changes to our social institutions looks much more attractive even to the risk averse once it becomes clear that it is our best hope of preserving the modicum of freedom and prosperity that it has taken us so long to achieve.
 Whether one seeks to transcend capitalism or merely save it, the path lies through something like basic income.

 First, the material abundance being wrought by ever increasing automation makes the affordability and sustainability of a universal basic income more credible.
 The scourge of technological unemployment means that even if being paid a living wage to do nothing does dissuade lots of us from taking jobs and turns us into 'surfer bums', that won't affect the tax base - since there will be few jobs left for humans to do anyway.
 Effects on the work ethic would be irrelevant.